Someone, somewhere, told bloggers to post every day.

 According to Google Analytics, that single post brought me about 2,000 unique visitors over the ten days after I published it.
 It almost doubled my subscriber numbers too.

 The overall traffic to my blog also leveled off at a significantly higher level than before this post.

-People retweeted it 1,075 times, liked it 122 times, and +1’ed it 38 times.
-And it got 56 comments.
+People retweeted it 1,075 times and liked it 122 times.
+It received close to 100 comments.

 Yes, I know.
 That’s not so great in comparison to an A-list blog, but for a new one?
 One with only 3 posts at that stage?
 And for a relatively unknown author?

 If I had forgotten about that post right after hitting publish, and posted a new article the next day, I wouldn’t have gotten as much traffic or social sharing.